dacctal/talc/README.md

 ### / Divide
 ### ^ Power

-# Install
+# Install (Linux)
-You should have the C language and clang installed already, and then you can run this code:
+You'll need to have the C language, clang, and git installed already, and then you can run this code:
 ```
 git clone https://github.com/DOTADER/talc.git talc